Constructing Solutions of Simplex Equations from Polygon Equations: Polygon equations

 where the multi-indices $a_i$ and $b_j$ are the same as in Definition~\ref{def:oddgon}.

-Since the dual version is given by just reversing the order of compositions, the graphical representation of the dual $(2k+1)$-gon equation is given by reversing the composition arrows in the diagram of the odd-gon equation, or, in other words, reading the diagram from top to bottom. \end{defi}
+Since the dual version is obtained by just reversing the order of compositions, the graphical representation of the dual $(2k+1)$-gon equation is given by reversing the composition arrows in the diagram of the $(2k+1)$-gon equation, or, in other words, reading the diagram from top to bottom. \end{defi}

-\begin{defi}[\textbf{Even-gon equation}] For an integer $k\geq 2$, the $2k$-gon equation for a linear map $T\colon V^{\otimes k-1}\to V^{\otimes k}$ is an equation in $\text{Hom}(V^{\otimes\frac{k(k-1)}{2}}, V^{\otimes\frac{k(k+1)}{2}})$ of the form:
+\begin{defi}[Even-gon equation] For an integer $k\geq 2$, the $2k$-gon equation for a linear map $T\colon V^{\otimes k-1}\to V^{\otimes k}$ is an equation in $\text{Hom}(V^{\otimes\frac{k(k-1)}{2}}, V^{\otimes\frac{k(k+1)}{2}})$ of the form:

 where the multi-indeces $a_i=[\,a_{i,1},a_{i,2},\ldots, a_{i,k-1}\,]$ and $b_j=[\,b_{j,1},b_{j,2},\ldots, b_{j,k-1}\,]$ are given by the folloing matrices $A_{2k}$ and $B_{2k}$, respectively:

 Alternatively, the $2k$-gon equation can be defined graphically by